 The Josephine Ellison Fitch and Foy Nelson Fitch Endowed Scholarship in Social Work was created in 1998 through a gift of their daughter, Dr. Virginia L. Fitch, former Professor and Director of the School of Social Work.
 The earnings from the endowed fund will be used to provide scholarship assistance to a promising social work major with demonstrated need, based on recommendation of the School of Social Work faculty.
 The Scholarship is open to an undergraduate or graduate student and is renewable.

 This endowed fund was established in 1983 by John E. Wilkinson of Akron, a loyal friend of the University, in memory of Helen C. Gould of Akron, a friend of whom he held the utmost respect.
 The fund provides tuition assistance for deserving undergraduate students with financial need who are preparing for careers in social services, particularly in service to the elderly or aged.
 Recipients and amount of scholarship is determined by the School of Social Work Scholarship Committee without regard to race, color, creed, sex or national origin.
+One scholarship - $750.

 The Dr. Gregory C. Keck Scholarship in Social Work was established in 2005 by Dr. Gregory C. Keck.
 Dr. Keck is the founder and director of the Attachment and Bonding Center of Ohio, specializing in working with adoptive families whose children experienced early trauma.
 He has been an advocate for children, family, and professionals in the foster care and adoption system providing valuable educational tools, training, and support services both nationally and internationally since 1990.
 Dr. Keck has also published numerous articles and co-authored two books on the topic: Adopting the Hurt Child and Parenting the Hurt Child.

 The scholarship will be awarded annually to either a graduate or undergraduate student(s) majoring in social work with preference given to students who have previously been in foster care or who have been adopted.
 If no student meets the above listed criteria, it is preferred that the student be majoring in social work with an emphasis in adoption and foster care.
 Students currently working in the foster care or adoption field may also qualify.
 The recipient(s) shall be selected annually by the director of the School of Social Work with input from Dr. Gregory Keck, in coordination with the Office of Student Financial Assistance.
+One scholarship -$500.